Build a Marketing Website Workflow That Saves 10+ Hours a Month

 TL;DR:

 Marketing managers are doing a lot with a little.
 Between campaign planning, reporting, creative approvals, and sales enablement, teams are stretched thin and website tasks keep piling up.
 Every update feels like a mini project, every landing page launch eats into the week, and coordinating across teams slows everything down.
+For B2B marketers in manufacturing, the website is a mission-critical asset, yet managing it often feels chaotic and reactive.
+The six steps below turn that chaos into a system, starting with the mindset shift that makes the rest work.

 Common recurring tasks include: